-At UNCC Center City, on March 29 starting at 6 p.m., participants from the Class of 2018 will present their ventures before a jury in a series of fast-paced pitches, as they compete for $20,000 in prizes and a place in Charlotte’s entrepreneurial community.
+The event will take place at UNCC Center City, on March 29 starting at 6 p.m.
+Participants from the Class of 2018 will present their ventures before a jury in a series of fast-paced pitches.
+They will compete for $20,000 in prizes and a place in Charlotte’s entrepreneurial community.

-Since launching in 2014, out of the over 80 who started (not including this class), CSL has graduated 52 entrepreneurs, and currently 15 ventures are in business and revenue-positive.
+Since launching in 2014, out of the over 80 who started (not including this class), CSL has graduated 52 entrepreneurs.
+Currently 15 ventures are in business and revenue-positive.

-The City Startup Labs’ model includes 4 modules over the course of six months, through which these aspiring entrepreneurs have learned how to research, plan and launch their startup ventures.
+The City Startup Labs’ model includes 4 modules over the course of six months.
+Through this, these aspiring entrepreneurs have learned how to research, plan and launch their startup ventures.

-The goal has been to not only to develop entrepreneurial talent and acumen, but to also to help improve the participants’ abilities to become better innovators, problem-solvers and leaders within the community more broadly.
+One goal has been to develop entrepreneurial talent and acumen.
+However, it’s also to help improve the participants’ abilities to become better innovators, problem-solvers and leaders within the community more broadly.
 In fact, 75% of the former participants see the value the Center of Excellence has had on them as employees.